 Thanks to James for submitting this post and to Cédric for the id.

-I don’t know when this picture of Stevie Nicks was taken, but I’ve been obsessed with it since I found it online.
+I’ve been obsessed with this picture of Stevie Nicks in the late 1970s since I found it online.
 She’s sitting at a tiled dressing table, where there are three products which have immediately caught my attention.
 All of them are by Erno Laszlo: a bottle (among meds), a jar and a soap.

 Impossible to say if the bottle contained a lotion, a toner or the Shake-It tinted treatment.
 On the other hand, I’m pretty sure the jar contained a face powder.
 But the same packaging was used for other products (including the famous Active pHelityl cream), so I could be wrong.
 The soap on the far right is Active Phelityl.